 Tesseract Initiative was started in 2012 by multidisciplinary designer, artist, and programmer Clayton Ou as a then-unnamed series of workshops for high school students.

 Seeking to bring together his varied interests in digital media, engineering, and social sciences while sharing his passions with others, Clayton - a college student at the time - got together some friends and began running workshops, with the support of his and his friends' parents' who allowed the group to use their living rooms.
 Initially, the workshops focused on introducing animation specifically to high school robotics students to encourage them to broaden the palette of skills they could use to realize their own ideas and change the world around them.

-Over the years, the workshops expanded to also include sessions on marketing, fundraising, videography, graphic design, and mechanical design, and moved to running out of classrooms lended by local high school robotics teams; the group of volunteers involved with the workshops grew accordingly as well and became increasingly diverse.
+Over the years, the workshops expanded to also include sessions on marketing, fundraising, videography, graphic design, and mechanical design, and moved to running out of classrooms lended by local high school robotics teams; the group of volunteers involved with the workshops grew accordingly as well.
 By 2017, it was clear that the group had outgrown being a loose community collective, and so in the fall of that year, Clayton assembled friends and collaborators new and old from the group throughout the years to discuss launching a formal organization.
 From then on, the group began officially operating as Tesseract Initiative and working towards becoming a proper nonprofit.